restpose/restpose/docs/collections.rst

 permitted in it).
 The current schema format is stored in a `schema_format`
 property: this is to allow upgrades to the schema format to be performed in future.
 This document describes schemas for which `schema_format` is 3.

+.. todo:: Describe the representation of the collection configuration fully.